erifrats/fallout/README.md

 ### Workflow

-1. To run the development container, execute the following command:
+1. To run the dev container, execute the following command:

     ```
     devbox run container
     ```

-2. To run stargate in the container, execute the following command:
+2. To run Stargate, execute the following command in the container shell:

     ```
     stargate
     ```

+3. To garbage collect the artifacts generated, execute the following command:

+    ```
+    devbox run gc
+    ```

-3. To terminate the container, press `Ctrl + A`, then `X`.
+4. To terminate the container, press `Ctrl + A`, then `X`.

 ## License